pladoinc/docs/README.md

 If you have any concerns with the content in this repository, please feel free to [contact us](http://plado.ca/contact).

-## Contributing

-If you would like to contribute to improving our documents, feel free to submit a PR or an issue with suggestions.

-If you are submitting a PR, please be sure to check your spelling & grammar as well as verify that you are meeting all the requirements for a legal document.

 ## List of Documents

  * **Corporate By-law** [[Pages](pages/Corporate By-law.pages)] [[PDF](pdf/Corporate By-law.pdf)]